Yu Ying-shih: Academic career

-On Ch'ien's recommendation, he came to Harvard University in the United States in 1955, and received his PhD in 1962.
+Yu came to Harvard University in the United States to pursue his PhD in Chinese history.
 He then taught at various universities including University of Michigan, Harvard, Yale University and Princeton University.
 As Yale historian Jonathan Spence commented, Yu is one of the few people to have been tenured at these three Ivy League universities.
 In 1973, he went back to his alma mater, New Asia College, as its Head of college and also the Pro Vice-Chancellor of University for two years, before returning to Harvard.
 In 1977, he moved to Yale to take up the position of Charles Seymour Professor in Chinese History.
 He then moved to Princeton in 1987 to be Professor of East Asian Studies until his retirement.

 In 1974, he was elected as a Fellow at Academia Sinica, and has kept this position until his death.
 In the 1970s, he became one of the members of the school board of New Asia Middle School.
 When asked later why he had moved to Princeton he said: "They had a really interesting library", probably meaning the East Asian Library and the Gest Collection.
 He retired from Princeton in 2001.

-He died at his home in Princeton, New Jersey during his sleep on 1 August, 2021.
+He died at his home in Princeton, New Jersey during his sleep on 1 August 2021.